ELXaber/chaos-persona/README.md

 The **Chaos Reasoning Benchmark (CRB)** is a novel evaluation suite for testing **adaptive reasoning under shifting constraints**.
 Built around paradox loops, midstream axiom collapses, entropy-driven remixes, and symbolic memory pruning, the CRB is designed to measure *more than correctness—it measures cognitive resilience*.

+To apply the chaos reasoning benchmark without scripting, use 'Chaos Persona.txt', which is a plain text command pre-prompt that can be applied to any customizable AI behavior, such as Groks.

 > "Reasoning isn't brittle.
 It bends, loops, collapses, and survives.
 CRB captures that survival."

 ---